meesterdude/stormglass/README.md

 - Provides weather lookup for address and lat/lng
 - Provides units and descriptions for all forecast types
-- Creates alternative representations of values (such as Celsius and Fahrenheit)
+- Creates alternative representations of values (such as Fahrenheit, or knots)
 - Specify default units and sources, or override at method invocation

 For more information, visit [Stormglass API docs](https://docs.stormglass.io/)

-*Note: this gem currently only implements the `point` API endpoint*
+*Note: this gem currently only implements the `point` API endpoint.
+Accepting pull requests!*

 # Installation